Facelina auriculata on rainbow wrack

 Jorunna tomentosa on ‘pompom’ weed

 Then there are some really unusual and rare species, of which two deserve special mention.
 First, the goby egg-eating sea slug, which as its name suggests eats only the eggs of goby fish.
-The species, until recently, had only a handful of records in the UK, but I've been lucky enough to find half a dozen or so in the last two years right here in Falmouth.
+The species, until recently, had only a handful of records in the UK, but I've been lucky enough to find half a dozen or so in the last few years right here in Falmouth.
 To locate them, the only real approach is find the eggs of rock gobies (often on or under rocks and ledges) and then look very closely.
 The slugs are tiny and extremely well camouflaged - their cerata (the elongated 'fingers' on a slug's back) look just like fish eggs, even marked with two dark spots like eyes.
 What blows my mind is how these tiny slugs disappear for most of the year somewhere in the vast expanse of ocean, only to appear at exactly the right time in spring, and make their way to the goby eggs to feed on them and mate.
 I've even seen the baby fish wriggling and hatching early, darting up into the water to escape their nemesis as it approaches, like a slow-mo predator-prey sequence.
 There's at least one other uncommon species locally that also eats fish eggs (mostly clingfish eggs), Calma glaucoides.

 A goby egg-eating sea slug in the process of munching on fish eggs

-Sea slugs are truly incredible in both appearance and how they live.
-Some species, like the grey slug, eat sea anemones and then reuse the anemone stinging cells by putting them into the slug’s cerata for protection.
-Others, like the solar-powered slug take the chloroplasts from algae they consume, which continue to photosynthesise and generate energy inside the slug’s body.
-So far, I’ve found over 20 species of sea slug in the rock pools and shallow water around Falmouth.
+So far, I’ve found over 30 species of sea slug in the rock pools and shallow water around Falmouth.
 They may not be the easiest thing to find, but they are brilliant for macro and underwater photography, and if you spend a bit of time there’s an abundance of them to see - plus, who knows which species will turn up next?

 Previous